BIOL 450 - Techniques in Ecology

 - Land Cover.

-The types of land include agriculture, forest, wetland, etc. A list of free viewers appears at the bottom of the page.
+The types of land include agriculture, forest, wetland, etc. A list of land cover publications appears at the bottom of the page.

 - Soils of Canada.

 These national scale thematic maps display the distribution and areal extent of soil attributes such as drainage, texture of parent material, kind of material, and classification of soils in terms of Soil Order and Great Group.

 If you need further assistance with finding maps, please contact Alex Guindon (geography librarian) at email@example.com